LitiumAB/Education/Developer Education/Tasks/Test project/README.md

 > Tip: To enable logging in test project make sure NLog.config in the root of the test project is set to _copy to output directory_ on build, also note log file path will be relative to the **/bin** directory of the testproject.

 ## Optional extra tasks

-1. Write tests on everything!
+1. Write tests for the ERPPriceCalculator created in the [pricing rules task](../Pricing%20rules), test both as anonymous and logged in user, a finished example is avaliable in the [_Resources_-folder](Resources/ERPPriceCalculatorTests.cs)